-Broxtowe, Gedling and Rushcliffe Choice Based Lettings Scheme
+Gedling Choice Based Lettings scheme

-- 1.1 Applications for and allocations to social housing, including both social and affordable rent, in Broxtowe, Gedling and Rushcliffe are administered through a Choice Based Lettings (CBL) scheme known as Homesearch.
-The three Councils share a website and software system, but they each have their own allocations policy, that outline how the scheme works, sets out how properties are advertised, who can bid, how bids are made and how lettings and offers of accommodation are made. - 1.2 This policy does not cover the allocations of social housing made by Registered Providers (housing associations) outside the Homesearch system, direct matches, mutual exchanges, Right to Buy or temporary decants to another property. - 1.3 The policy contains an appendix to describe when the Council will make a "private rented offer" in discharge of its homelessness duties under section 193 of the Housing Act 1996 (as amended by the Homelessness Reduction Act 2017) (see Appendix A). - 1.4 The policy also details to process for Out Of Area Placements (see Appendix B).
+- 1.1 Applications for and allocations to social housing, including both social and affordable rent, in Gedling are administered through a Choice Based Lettings (CBL) scheme known as Homesearch.
+The allocations policy, that outlines how the scheme works, sets out how properties are advertised, who can bid, how bids are made and how lettings and offers of accommodation are made. - 1.2 This policy does not cover the allocations of social housing made by Housing Associations outside the Homesearch system, for example mutual exchanges, Right to Buy or temporary decants to another property etc.